Quadratic Discriminant Analysis by Projection: Theoretical Properties

 \section{Theoretical Properties}

-Proposition \ref{prop:1} shows that LDA is a special case of our method in the population level.
+Proposition~\ref{prop:1} shows that LDA is a special case of our method in the population level.
 Thanks to the explicit formula, it is straightforward to see that the LDA direction can be consistently estimated.
-The following theorem shows a counterpart result for the 1D QDA.
-As a by-product, it implies our method performs similar to LDA under the equal covariance assumption.
+The following theorem shows a counterpart result for the 1D QDA\@.
+As a by-product, it implies our method performs similar to LDA under the equal covariance assumption. \begin{theorem} Assume that \(\bX|\{Y=k\} \sim \cN(\bmu_k,\bSigma_k)\), \(k = 0,1\).
+Let \(\{\bx^i_k : i \geq 1\}\) be a sequence of i.i.d.\ observations from \(\bX|\{Y=k\}\), \(\smash{\hat{\bmu} {}_0^n,\hat{\bmu} {}_1^n,\hat{\bSigma} {}_0^n,\hat{\bSigma} {}_1^n}\) be sample means and sample covariance matrices calculated with first \(n\) observations in each class, and \(\hat{E}^n(\balpha)\) be the empirical classification error, i.e.~\eqref{eq:3} with the previous estimates plugged in.
+If \(E(\balpha)\) has a unique minimizer